craftercms/docs/source/new-ia/by-role/system-admin/kubernetes/studio-clustering-with-kubernetes-deployment.rst

          :align: center

    #.
 Click on the Certificate ID to open the details of the certificate.
 On the Domains section, you will see a CNAME name and CNAME value.
 You will need to copy those and create a Route 53 record in the *Public* Hosted Zone (not the Private Hosted Zone
-      mentioned previosly) of the domain so that the certificate is validated.
+      mentioned previously) of the domain so that the certificate is validated.

       .. image:: /_static/images/system-admin/clustering-internal-lb-certificate-validation-records.webp
          :alt: Studio Clustering using Kubernetes deployments - Certificate for internal load balancer